berndporr/qcustomplotdemo/README.md

-# QCustomPlot Demo
+# QCustomPlot Demo with realtime animation

 ![alt tag](screenshot.png)

-The "interactive" example from Qcustomplot but built system is `cmake` and an efficient realtime plot has been added.

-Plots two random waves and one animated wave by shifting the samples by one step and then replacing the 1st sample by a new one.
+Plots two random waves and one "realtime" wave by adding samples continuously at at t=0.

 ## Required packages

 Install the QT5 development packages:

 ```
 apt-get install qtdeclarative5-dev-tools
 ```

 ## Build it

 ```
 cmake .
 make
 ```

 ## Run it